WannSea/boat-core-v2/README.md

 ## Configuration
 The project defines a single config.toml located in the root of this project allowing you to configure various parameters of the different components.

+## Missing Features
+This is still a WIP, it has never been tested on the boat.
+Currently there are also some missing features from the original boat-core, which still need to be implemented:
+- UI (**NOT** inside this repo)
+- GPS/IMU Fusion
+- GPIO Buttons